List of Fist of the North Star characters: Others

-A young girl who appears in the early episodes of the TV series as Yulia's personal servant in Southern Cross.
-She provides emotional support to Yulia after learning about her situation and makes an escape attempt with Yulia, hoping to reunite her with Kenshiro.
+A young girl who appears in the early episodes of the TV series as Yuria's personal servant in Southern Cross.
+She provides emotional support to Yuria after learning about her situation and makes an escape attempt with Yuria, hoping to reunite her with Kenshiro.
 Shin catches the two in the act and decides to punish Saki.
 However, instead of killing her, she is sent back to her home village.
-She later appears in the Ryuga arc, where she is shown to be the caretaker of Shin's and Yulia's graves.
+She later appears in the Ryuga arc, where she is shown to be the caretaker of Shin's and Yuria's graves.